Learning distributed representations with efficient SoftMax normalization: EDRep : an algorithm for efficient distributed representations

 \section{\texttt{EDRep}: an algorithm for efficient distributed representations}

+Building on the results of Section~\ref{sec:main}, we describe an efficient algorithm -- which we name \texttt{EDRep} -- to obtain distributed representations in the \texttt{2Vec} spirit.
+These algorithms are still extremely popular among machine learning users thanks to their efficiency, scalability, and flexibility.
+They build on \texttt{Word2Vec} \citep{mikolov2013distributed}, an algorithm designed for word embeddings, and were adapted to a variety of domains, including graphs \citep{perozzi2014deepwalk, grover2016node2vec, gao2019edge2vec, rozemberczki2019gemsec, nickel2017poincare, narayanan2017graph2vec}, time \citep{kazemi2019time2vec}, temporal contact sequences \citep{goyal2020dyngraph2vec, rahman2018dylink2vec, nguyen2018continuous, sato2019dyane, torricelli2020weg2vec}, biological entities \citep{du2019gene2vec, ng2017dna2vec}, tweets \citep{dhingra2016tweet2vec} and higher order interactions \citep{billings2019simplex2vec} among others. \texttt{Word2Vec} trains the embedding in an unsupervised fashion by letting words commonly appearing in the same context have a similar representation.
+The generalizations of \texttt{Word2Vec} to other contexts require the ``translation'' of the input dataset into a text on which \texttt{Word2Vec} is then applied.
+For instance, in \texttt{Node2Vec}, a text is created by performing random walks on a graph.

-Building on the results of Section~\ref{sec:main}, we describe an efficient algorithm to obtain distributed representations.
-We name this algorithm~\texttt{EDRep} and formulate it as a general embedding problem.
-One of the main advantages of this formulation is that it can be easily customized to an arbitrary setting.
-In fact, given a set of entities $\V$, the embedding algorithm requires the description of a probability distribution relating pairs of elements in $\V$ and translates it into an embedding.
-The optimal design of the probabilities is a problem-dependent task, which is beyond the scope of this article.
-We show in a few applications that simple choices lead to comparable results with competing or better \texttt{2Vec} algorithms but with a lower computation time.
+In our formulation, we take a different perspective and consider a probability matrix $P$ as the input of our problem.
+This matrix encodes relational patterns between object pairs and is well-suited for datasets describing affinity measures among the embedded objects.
+We formulate a general embedding problem easily customized to an arbitrary setting.
+The optimal design of the probability matrix $P$ is problem-dependent and beyond the scope of this article.
+However, we show in a few applications that simple choices lead to comparable results with competing or better \texttt{2Vec} algorithms but with a lower computation time.